 6. Open Files from a Dock Icon

-If you click and hold an app icon in your Mac's Dock, you’ll see that, if it can open files, there’s a menu showing recent items.
+If you click and hold an app icon in your Mac’s Dock, you’ll see that there’s a menu showing recent items, if the app can open files.
 Select a file to open it with that app.
 As above, this menu only contains a limited number of files.
+Some apps, such as Calendar, Reminders, and Notes can’t open files, but manage data directly.

 7. Open Files from the Recent Items Menu

 If you choose the Apple menu, then Recent Items, you’ll see a list of recent apps, documents, and servers.
 Select a file from the Documents section, and it opens in its assigned app.
-You can control how many items appear in these lists from the General pane of System Preferences.
+As above, you can control how many items display in this menu in the General preferences.
+The difference between this and the Open Recent menu in apps is that this menu shows recently opened files from all apps, whereas each app also has its own Open Recent menu that only shows its own files.

 8. Use Spotlight to Open Files